StevenSeifried/tuxedo-fnlock-status/README.md

-# TUXEDO FnLock state
+# TUXEDO FnLock status
-GNOME Shell Extension to display the FnLock state of TUXEDO devices
+GNOME Shell Extension to display the FnLock status of TUXEDO devices

 **Hint:** I'm a TUXEDO staff member, but this project is not affiliated to TUXEDO and/or not sponsored by TUXEDO. \
 It was created at my own intention.